This article was originally published on Nov. 28, 2017, and was updated on April 6, 2020.

 - Competitors — What are your competitors talking about?
 What types of content are they creating?
 If they make a lot of infographics that always get a lot of engagement and shares, perhaps you need to add infographics to your content calendar.

 The next step is to determine how often you’ll publish blog posts.
-An analysis from Hubspot found one simple truth — the more you publish, the more your traffic grows:
+An analysis from Hubspot found a simple truth — the more you publish, the more your traffic grows.
+But, you’ll also need to keep your blog objectives in mind.

 Quality always wins over quantity — Producing 16 half-baked blog posts each month won’t likely result in a huge jump in traffic because Google will see that the content is not valuable.